contextco/raggle/README.md

 ![Github card](https://github.com/user-attachments/assets/6c0ec995-2fd1-4b6c-9ebd-552688df331f)

 # Raggle By Context.ai
-Raggle is an open source LLM chat and RAG over your team's data.
+Raggle is an open source, self-hosted alternative to **Glean** and **ChatGPT**: an employee LLM assistant with enterprise RAG search that can be deployed in your private cloud, without sharing data.

-- Perform RAG over all your team's data, today supporting Google Docs and Gmail, with more integrations available soon.
+- Perform RAG over all your team's data, today supporting Google Docs and Gmail, with more integrations coming soon
-- Chat directly with frontier models over API and switch between them to get the best of each model's strengths.
+- Chat with many frontier LLMs, with all the features you’d expect - like conversation history and document upload
+- Coming soon: support for self-hosted LLMs, and more search integrations

 ## Get Started